razidark/Luminescent/ARCHITECTURE.md

 This layer abstracts the `@google/genai` SDK.
 It is responsible for:
 *   **Model Routing**: Choosing the right model for the task.
     *   `gemini-2.5-flash-image`: Fast edits, filters, basic generation.
-    *   `gemini-3-pro-image-preview`: High-fidelity generation, upscaling, text rendering (Cardify).
+    *   `gemini-3-pro-image-preview`: High-fidelity generation, upscaling, text rendering (Cardify), and Search Grounding.
     *   `veo-3.1`: Video generation.
 *   **Error Handling**: Implements exponential backoff for rate limits (429) and handles safety blocks.
 *   **Response Parsing**: Extracts image blobs or text from the complex Gemini response structure.